-He has been a board member of the Queensland (Symphony) Orchestra and Trustee of the Queensland Art Gallery, a Ministerial Adviser on the Child Accident Prevention Foundation and various product safety committees.
-He was Founding President of Melanoma Patients Australia.
-He has also been a volunteer with the State Emergency Service in Queensland.
+He was a board member of the Queensland (Symphony) Orchestra and Trustee of the Queensland Art Gallery, a Ministerial Adviser on the Child Accident Prevention Foundation and various product safety committees.
+He was Founding President of Melanoma Patients Australia and a volunteer with the State Emergency Service in Queensland.

 Following 5 years in the Air Training Corps he served as an Intelligence Officer in the Royal Australian Air Force Reserve from 1956 to 1970, including appointment as honorary Aide de Camp to the Governor of Queensland.
 He was awarded the Air Efficiency Award (AE) in 1970.
-He was patron of the RAAF Association in Queensland for some years and is now patron of the Combat Support Group Association.
+He was Patron of the RAAF Association in Queensland Patron of the Combat Support Group Association.

-Michael Bryce has been awarded Life Fellowships of the Royal Australian Institute of Architects and the Design Institute of Australia and is a Fellow of the Royal Society of Arts.
+Michael Bryce was awarded Life Fellowships of the Royal Australian Institute of Architects and the Design Institute of Australia and was a Fellow of the Royal Society of Arts.
 In 2006, he was inducted into the Australian Design Hall of Fame.
 In September 2008 he retired from his practice upon the appointment of Ms Bryce as Governor-General of Australia.
 The practice he founded continues today as Minale Bryce Design Strategy.